The Coalition’s nuclear power folly

 Our levels of renewable generation are high and increasing.
 This means that our current baseload coal generators struggle, and our future baseload nuclear generation would have even more difficulties.
 Our baseload coal generators struggle to sell their electricity to the grid because:

-• baseload coal generators need to run without stopping, so they often bid negative, i.e., offer to pay, so AEMO dispatches their coal electricity.
+- baseload coal generators need to run without stopping, so they often bid, offering to pay so that AEMO dispatches their coal electricity.
+The auctions generate negative prices.

 Look at the National Electricity Market (NEM) dashboard in the middle of the day.
 You’ll see the 5-minute prices in each state and, with rare exceptions, see some negative prices set by coal generators paying to avoid stopping.